 Keiser University desires to eliminate possible areas of misunderstanding before students begin class.
 This allows the University to devote future efforts to support our students' education.
 At Keiser University tuition and fees are charged to the student by the semester.
-Each semester is 16
+Each semester is 16 weeks.
+Keiser University students are not charged by the course or by credit hours.
+University student tuition and fees are subject to annual review and modification.

 Initial Fees

 Application Fee (one-time charge) \$55.00

-Registration Fee (one-time charge) \$145.00
+Registration Fee (one-time charge) Registration Fee (one-time charge)

 Tuition Charge Per Semester (Tuition is charged and payable on the first day of the class in the semester)

 Full Time Status (12

 Doctor of Chiropractic or more credits per

 semester) \$10,900.00

 Education Fee Per Semester \$600.00

 Other Fees

 Withdrawal Fee \$100.00

 Re-entry Fee \$150.00

 Transcript Fee \$5.00

 Duplicate Diploma and Cover \$30.00

 Duplicate Cover \$17.50

 Duplicate Diploma \$12.50

 Request by student to expedite items via delivery service will be charged at servicer rate